Futaleufu, one of the Chilean capitals of Adventure Tourism

 Image: Diario El Huemul - Palena

-The river has rapids ranging from class II to V, offering different levels of challenge and excitement for beginners and experts alike.
-You can also enjoy fishing, canoeing, and swimming in the crystal-clear waters of the river.
+• One of the main attractions in Futaleufú is the Futaleufú River, considered one of the best rivers in the world for whitewater rafting and kayaking.
+The river features rapids ranging from Class II to V, offering varying levels of challenge and excitement for both beginners and experts.
+Visitors can also enjoy fishing, canoeing, and swimming in its crystal-clear waters.

 Comments